wieslawsoltes/Dock/docs/README.md

 - [Serialization state](dock-serialization-state.md) – Capture focus information.
 - [Dock state guide](dock-state.md) – Why and how to use `DockState`.
 - [Context locators](dock-context-locator.md) – Provide `DataContext` objects for dockables.
+- [Dependency injection](dock-dependency-injection.md) – Integrate Dock with your DI container.
 - [Architecture overview](dock-architecture.md) – High level design of the docking system.
 - [Deep dive](dock-deep-dive.md) – Internals of `DockControl`.
 - [DockManager guide](dock-manager-guide.md) – When and how to customize `DockManager`.